 If the acr Claim is requested as an Essential Claim for the ID Token with a values parameter requesting specific Authentication Context Class Reference values, then the Authorization Server MUST return an acr Claim Value that matches one of the requested values.
 The Authorization Server MAY ask the End-User to re-authenticate with additional factors to meet this requirement.
 If this is an Essential Claim and the requirement cannot be met, then the Authorization Server MUST treat that outcome as a failed authentication attempt.

-The Client MAY request this Claim as an optional Claim by using the acr_values request parameter or by not including "essential": true in the individual acr Claim request.
+The Client MAY request this Claim as a Voluntary Claim by using the acr_values request parameter or by not including "essential": true in the individual acr Claim request.
 If the Claim is not Essential and the requested value cannot be provided, the Authorization Server SHOULD return the session's current acr as the value of the acr Claim.
 If the Claim is not Essential, the Authorization Server is not required to provide this Claim in its response.

 If the Authorization Server encounters any error, it MUST return the error response.